ioanj/pm-documents/Scoping.md

 ## Scoping Goals

-Scoping is a focused, time-boxed discussion with
+Scoping is a focused, time-boxed discussion with key members of the XP and product teams and the stakeholders.

-The purpose of Scoping is to understand
+The purpose of Scoping is to understand:

 - **Why** we are building this product?
   - What benefits will CVS and the users realize from using the product (what problem are we trying to solve?)
-- **What** will the application do?
+- **What** will the product do?
   - i.e. not _how_ it will do it  You're not solutioning, although some technical discussion is fine if it brings clarity to the conversation
 - **Who** is going to use it?
   - Get enough information to provide a high-level estimate

 ### Scoping Expectations

+The participants full attention and participation is required and will be directly reflected in the outcome of the session.
+To that end, inform the participants that...

 - We need your full attention and energy to focus on the discussion
 - Be engaged
 - Remove distractions such as phones and laptops
 - This will enable us to obtain the information we need to provide a quality estimate.

 ## Prepare for Scoping

+As the Product Manager:

 - Meet with the Product Owner
   - Discuss the product
   - Get existing documentation
-  - Obtain list of invitees
+  - Obtain list of additional invitees
-    - Product Manager
-    - Application Architect/SME/SA
+    - Application Architect
+    - SME
-    - Product Designer
+    - SA
+    - Stakeholders (a single stakeholder is best, someone _directly_ connected to the product and the related business)
 - Schedule Room (90 minutes - 2 hours)
   - Large whiteboard recommended
   - Room for facilitator and note taker to move around freely